npm package discovery and stats viewer.

 Native nodejs bindings for libgpiod

-npm Build Status MIT
+npm Build status MIT

 Requirements / Dependencies

-• libgpiod 1.x (and devel headers)
+• libgpiod 1.5 minimum required (and devel headers)

 • nodejs (and devel headers)